mrn0b0t/TaskHound/README.md

 ORDER BY SamAccountName
 ```

-> **Note**: The lazy query format only works with JSON export.
-The `all_props` field contains all BloodHound user attributes automatically, making it much more maintainable than manually specifying each field.
+> **Note**: The above shown legacy query only works with JSON export.
+The `all_props` field contains all BloodHound user attributes, making it much more maintainable than manually specifying each field.

 ## SID Resolution